u12206050/gridsome-firebase-starter/README.md

 ## What is inside

+Besides the libraries that are included, there are a few code examples to help you out.

 ### Gridsome

 For building static sites but that does not limit to how dynamic it can be client side